Valheim Mining Guide

 The Pickaxe primarily serves three purposes in the game.
 Two of its functions just have to do with shaping the land, but one of them is absolutely essential to moving forward in the game.
 First and foremost, you're going to need the Pickaxe in order to mine ore for metal tools and armor; you simply won't be able to survive the more challenging areas of the game without upgrading to something sturdier than the basic leather gear that you can get at the beginning of the game.

-Secondly, the Pickaxe can be used to break up those troublesome rocks laying around on the ground everywhere.
+Secondly, the Pickaxe can be used to break up those troublesome rocks lying around on the ground everywhere.
 Aside from clearing the land, these big rocks also serve as a good source of Stone.

 Finally, the Pickaxe can also be used to lower the ground.
-You could dig a trench to surround your base, flatten out the land a little better, or do something else entirely -- the Valheim Pickaxe opens up a world of terraforming possibilities!
+You could dig a trench to surround your base, flatten out the land a little better, or do something else entirely — the Valheim Pickaxe opens up a world of terraforming possibilities!

-Are you wondering where to find Valheim Iron?
-This powerful metal is a serious step up from Bronze and it unlocks a fair few improvements in the game, but finding it might not be as clear as you'd like.
+A major turning point is getting your hands on Iron.
+This powerful metal is a serious step up from Bronze and it unlocks a fair few improvements in the game, but finding it might not be as clear as you'd like — you're going to have to venture into a new biome to find it.

 Valheim Mining Guide - Sunken Crypt Swamp